itsShubhamShinde/fs-04-MCT-Project_BlogApp/README.md

 # Hosted Link : https://fs-04-mct-project-blog-app.vercel.app/

-## Details :
+## Overview :
-   - Design a Blog Application using reactJS.
+   - The Blog Application is a web-based platform built using ReactJS that allows users to create and share their blogs.
+It provides a user-friendly interface for creating, editing, and managing blog posts, and also includes a home page that displays all the created blogs for easy access and discovery.
 ## Using Functionality :
   - React Components.
   - Routing and nested routing.